 |

-to the guitars is fantastic and the collapse into mono is a very
+the ms approach to the guitars is fantastic and the collapse into

-balanced sound. i recorded a dude the other day and it was so
+mono is a very balanced sound. i recorded a dude the other day

-crisp, clear, with lovely warmth. i am gaining confidence
+and it was so crisp, clear, with lovely warmth.
+I am gaining

-every night, i think its like my third read. each time i pick
+I am reading your book every night, I think its like my third

-up more and more so it sticks in my brain and becomes more automatic.
+read. each time I pick up more and more so it sticks in my brain

-i for one would like to thank you again for writing this, and
+and becomes more automatic.
+I for one would like to thank you

-i am sure there would be countless others who would feel the same.
+others who would feel the same.

-life continues to amaze me.........hope it does for you too...
+Life continues to amaze me.........hope it does for you too...

-m - NSW
+M - NSW

 |